Common Sense Media Review

 Is It Any Good?

 Christian music fans will be touched by this poignant origin story of a beloved song, which is portrayed with warmth and openness.
 "I Can Only Imagine" is the No. 1 Christian single of all time, so there's likely a large audience ready to dive into Bart's story.
-Even though it's clear from the beginning that there will be a happy, hopeful ending, directors Jon and Andrew Erwin make sure viewers know that Bart's inspiration for the ballad -- his relationship with his father -- was complicated and unhealthy.
+Even though it's clear from the beginning that there will be a happy, hopeful ending, directors Jon and Andrew Erwin make sure viewers know that Bart's inspiration for the ballad—his relationship with his father—was complicated and unhealthy.
 Arthur can be cruel, and the movie doesn't shy away from how difficult it was for Bart to forgive his dad and move forward with the dream to become a singer.

 Finley does a fine job channeling Bart's nuanced personality, both his enthusiasm and charisma, as well as his insecurity and anger.
 Finley is also good at conveying Bart's humor.
-As Bart's girlfriend (and wife to be) Shannon, actress Madeline Carroll is ably patient, waiting for Bart to confide in her about what's going on at home.
+As Bart's girlfriend (and wife-to-be) Shannon, actress Madeline Carroll is ably patient, waiting for Bart to confide in her about what's going on at home.
 Aficionados of contemporary Christian music will also enjoy the shout-outs to and portrayals of various famous singers, like Grant and Michael W. Smith, as well as seeing country artist Trace Adkins play MercyMe's veteran Nashville manager.
-The movie will likely resonate with anyone interested in music-based biopics or father-son dramas, but it will probably appeal most to evangelical churchgoers and those familiar with the touching song.
+The movie will likely resonate with anyone interested in music-based biopics or father-son dramas, but it will probably appeal most to churchgoers and those familiar with the touching song.

 Talk to Your Kids About ...